krishula/AzureMLCapstone/README.md

   - enable_dnn: Tells the run whether to include DNN based models during model selection.
 The default is False.

 ### Results
-Our auto ml model has an accuracy of 92%.
+The best model had shown an accuracy of 85% but the classification report says that it has an accuracy of 92%.

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/Screen%20Shot%202021-01-11%20at%209.06.49%20PM.png)